CupNoodles27/DRG-Tips-and-Tricks/README.md

 * All flying enemies instantly die when frozen.
 This is particularly useful for naedocyte breeders.

 * Shellbacks don't stop when frozen, but still take triple damage and can thus be 1-shot with a throwing axe when frozen.
-Trawlers, flying rocks, and BET-C also move normally when frozen, and also take triple damage.
+Trawlers, flying rocks, BET-C, and Caretaker vents also move normally when frozen, and also take triple damage.

 * Press/hold shift while grinding on a pipe to center your view.